Characterizing LTL Formulas by Examples (full version): Proofs for Section

 \subsection{Construction of canonical set}

 The canonical set is intended to capture the $\leq_{\hom}$-minimal models of a formula.
 Its construction follows the syntax of the formula, so that each operator combines canonical witnesses of its subformulas into canonical witnesses for the whole formula.
 Intuitively, every word in the canonical set satisfies the formula, while every satisfying word contains, via $\leq_{\hom}$, some canonical example as a minimal witness.
 Hence the language of the formula is exactly the upward closure of its canonical set.

+Most cases follow directly from the semantics of the operators.
+The main subtlety is conjunction: a witness must satisfy both conjuncts simultaneously.
+For this, given witnesses $w_1$ and $w_2$ for the two subformulas, we construct words that realize all possible compatible interleavings of $w_1$ and $w_2$, preserving order and labels.
+The first positions of the two witnesses are merged, since both conjuncts are evaluated at the same initial point.
+After that, the remaining obligations of the two witnesses may occur in any relative order, provided that the internal order of each witness is preserved.
+When obligations from both witnesses are realized at the same position, their labels are combined by union.
+Thus, the merged interleaving represents the two witnesses progressing in parallel, rather than forcing one witness to occur entirely before the other.
+This ensures that all minimal joint witnesses are represented.